-This marks the beginning of an atomic string that is flagged from being interrupted by an external plugin like the dual run mode dll that uses the automation call AbortOrShortenCwCQ.
+For CW transmission only, the %A marks the beginning of an atomic string that is flagged from being interrupted by an external plugin like the dual run mode dll that uses the automation call AbortOrShortenCwCQ.
 The atomic string begin with the space or a dot-length space ("^") that must follow the %A, and ends at the next space or dot-length space, or the end of the message.